mostafa-elgendy22/PrUcess/README.md

 <img src="docs/screenshots/system_design/clock_gating_cell/clock_gating_cell.PNG">

 This module is replaced by the integrated clock gating cell (ICG) from the standard cell library.
-ICG is a full custom cell whose path delays are well balanced which eliminates the occurrence of pulse clipping and spurious clocking issues.
+ICG is a full custom cell whose path delays are well balanced which eliminates the occurrence of pulse clipping and spurious clocking issues (those issues may occur only after fabrication due to imbalanced delays but not in simulation because ideally, the latch-based clock gating cell doesn't suffer from any clock issues).
 The replacement procedure is done automatically using the `place_ICG_cell.tcl` script to ease the process of placement (in the backend flow) and removal (in the functional simulation and verification) of the ICG cell.

 <img src="docs/screenshots/system_design/clock_gating_cell/integrated_clock_gating_cell.png">